-Introducing the AI-defined Infrastructure
+Introducing the AI-defined infrastructure

 - optimize the knowledge.

-All in all, an AI-defined Infrastructure is an intelligent system that - initially fueled with external knowledge - can learn and make decisions autonomously without human interaction.
+All in all, an ADI is an intelligent system that – initially fueled with external knowledge – can learn and make decisions autonomously without human interaction.

-An AI-defined Infrastructure is an essential part of today’s IT operations building the foundation for the AI-enabled enterprise.
+An ADI is an essential part of today’s IT operations building the foundation for the AI-enabled enterprise.
 However, first and foremost it enables IT departments changing the infrastructure behavior from a today’s semi-dynamic to a true real-time IT environment.

 This autonomous way of planning, building, running and maintaining the entire infrastructure let IT operations and developers deploy IT resources like server, storage, network, databases and other ready services in the most efficient way – by using the knowledge of more than just one expert but the entire IT operations team.
 Furthermore, IT operations are being transformed from pure consumers of resources to orchestrators respectively managers of a completely automated and intelligent IT stack.
 The very foundation of an end-to-end AI-ready enterprise.